alancrisp/gif-api/README.md

 A small number of gifs have been included for your viewing pleasure.

+## Development Mode

+Application configuration is cached by default to the `data/cache/` directory unless development mode is enabled.
+To clear the cache, run the `composer clear-config-cache` command or run the script `php bin/clear-config-cache.php` directly.

+The application assumes development mode by default.
+This means caching is disabled by default and the Whoops error handler is also used.

 ## Tests

 Unit tests may be executed with the `composer test` command.